FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

     </label>
 </div>

 `ModelMethod` is thus a sub-section under `Simulation`.
 It inherits from an abstract section `BaseModelMethod`, as well as containing a sub-section called `contributions` of the same section.
 The underlying idea of `ModelMethod` is to parse the input parameters of the mathematical model, typically a Hamiltonian.
-This total Hamiltonian or model could be splitted into individual sub-terms or `contributions`.
-Each of the electronic-structure methodologies inherits from `ModelMethodElectronic` that contains a boolean `is_spin_polarized` which indicates if the `Simulation` is spin polarized or not.
+This total Hamiltonian or model could be split into individual sub-terms or `contributions`.
+Each of the electronic-structure methodologies inherit from `ModelMethodElectronic`, which contains a boolean `is_spin_polarized` indicating if the `Simulation` is spin polarized or not.
 The different levels of abstractions are useful when dealing with commonalities amongst the methods.

 !!! abstract "Assignement 2.3"
     Instantiate a `DFT` section.
 For simplicity, you can also assign the `jacobs_ladder` quantity to be `'LDA'`.
 Add this sub-section to the `Simulation` section created in the Assignement 2.1.
 What is the underlying concept that allows you to add directly the `class DFT` under `Simulation.model_method`, provided that the definition of this attribute is a `ModelMethod` sub-section?
-Can you reason why the current schema (July 2024) is inconsistent in handling the `xc_functionals` contributions?
+Can you reason why the current schema (version 0.0.2) is inconsistent in handling the `xc_functionals` contributions?

 ??? success "Solution 2.3"
     Similarly to Assignement 2.2, we can import and create the `DFT` section: